wiseupdata/terraform-oci-datalake/README.md

 - Auto-generated tags
 - Auto-generated the compartment
 - Apply's the Standard, environment as suffix
-- All variables are optionals and can be overwrite with a custom value
+- Variables are optionals and can be overwrite with a custom value

 ## Config.
 2 👋